shivanigithub/http-cache-partitioning/README.md

 *   Navigation start to first contentful paint
-    *   No regressions otherwise, +0.5 to +0.75% at the 75th, 95th and 99th percentiles.
+    *   No regressions otherwise, +0.32 (75th percentile), +0.75% (95th percentile), +0.97% (99th percentile).
 *   Navigation start to largest contentful paint
-    *   No regressions otherwise, +0.95% at the 95th percentile.
+    *   No regressions otherwise, +0.3% at the 75th percentile.
 *   Browser jankiness
     *   No regression.
 *   Interactive timing delay for input processing
     *   No regression.
 *   Third party subframes' navigation start to first contentful paint
-    *   +2.8% at the median
+    *   +1.5% to +1.8% at the various percentiles
 *   Largest contentful paint for pages with 3rd party fonts
-    *   +1.8% at the median
+    *   +0.2% to +0.6% at the various percentiles
 *   Blank text shown time (due to unavailable web font)
-    *   +3.3% at the median.
+    *   +2 to 5% at the various percentiles
+*   Top 1/3rd, middle 1/3rd and tail 1/3rd sites, by usage
+    *   for all of these subsets, the regressions in first and largest contentful paint are <1% in most quantiles and <= 0.5% at the median.

 ### Cache